The Floorwalker

-Synopsis
+Plot

 The store manager and the floorwalker are conspiring to rob the store's safe.

 Charlie enters the department store and annoys the staff with his antics, primarily taking a shave on the shaving product table.
 He has a fight with the floor manager.
 The store detective keeps a close eye on him.

 When the store manager and floorwalker finish putting the safe's contents into a bag, the floorwalker knocks out the manager and flees with the money.
 Just as the floorwalker is about to exit, he encounters Charlie who looks very much like him.
 He persuades Charlie to act as his substitute.
 Nevertheless, the floorwalker is arrested, but Charlie ends up holding the bag.
 The manager thinks Charlie is the floorwalker who stole the money and throttles him.
 Charlie does not understand why he attacks him.
 Charlie waters the hats with flowers on then goes to the shoe department to help a girl.

 The manager finds his female secretary with the bag and takes it.
 Trying to slip out he puts it down in the suitcase department and Charlie sells it to a customer.
 Back in the office he carries Charlie by the throat then they fight.

 He then sees Charlie with the bag and begins to chase him around the store.
 At one point the two men are running down an upward escalator without getting anywhere.

 Police become involved in the chase and the manager ends up with his head stuck in an elevator—while Charlie helps to keep it there.